 - Evidence of financial losses incurred

-Your solicitor will also most likely secure for you a specialist independent medical expert, who after performing further medical examination on you will make a report on your state of health.
+Your solicitor may also secure for you a specialist independent medical expert, who after performing further medical examination on you will make a report on your state of health.
 This report is vital towards negotiating an appropriate compensation fee.

-Our team of expert hospital negligence solicitors have an enviable record of representing many persons who have been victims of hospital negligence for several years and securing best possible compensation amounts for them.
-The process of suing a hospital for medical negligence is basically the same for whatever type of claims you want to make against a hospital.
+Our partnered negligence claims solicitors are specialists and have a record of representing people who have been victims of hospital negligence for several years and securing best possible compensation amounts for them.
+The process of suing a hospital for medical negligence can be daunting but you will receive support each step of the way.

 - Contacting Your Medical Negligence Solicitor– for free legal advice and assessment of your claim

 - Funding Your Claim- after it has been determined that you have a valid negligence claim